rubanaaz/student-rubanaaz-100daycoding/README.md

 📌 Day 33: Simple Text Editor

 Problem Statement: Create a straightforward text editor.
-The editor starts off with an empty string, S. Carry out Q operations that fall into one of these four categories:
+The editor starts off with an empty string, S. Carry out Q operations that fall into one of these four categories

+📌 Day 34: Equal Stack

+Problem Statement: You have three stacks of cylinders, each with the same diameter, but their heights may differ.
+You can adjust the height of a stack by removing and discarding the topmost cylinder as many times as you need.
+Your goal is to determine the maximum possible height of the stacks so that all of them are exactly the same height.
+This means you can remove zero or more cylinders from the top of any number of the three stacks until they all match in height, and then return that height.